 These CX tools survey customers, collect insights, and manage data in a way that makes it actionable.
-For instance, a digital product design platform, InVision, uses NPS surveys to collect feedback about product usability and makes feature enhancements based on that feedback.
+For instance, Pagely, the company that invented Managed WordPress Hosting, uses NPS surveys to listen to their customers and build out engineering and product roadmaps based on that feedback.

 Similarly, Tuft & Needle surveyed customers and discovered that they needed to improve mattress firmness.
 After doing this, their CX scores increased.
 They also unearthed some unexpected feedback that led to another major product enhancement: most of their customers unpackaged their mattresses in the living room before carrying it to their bedroom.

 Customers, although generally satisfied with the mattress itself, expressed the need for some larger, stronger handles.
 Again, Tuft & Needle made this change, and again CX scores and product reviews improved.